SMKhor/Python-Challenges/README.md

 # python-challenges
-This is a backup for the Python code I've stored on my computer over the past few years.
-These are the solution code for Python challenges I've completed over the course of my Computer Science study since 2017 hence they are of varying difficulty
+In August, I backed up the Python code I've stored on my computer over the past few years.
+These are the solution codes for Python challenges I've completed over the course of my computer science studies since 2017; they are of varying difficulty.